keith12345/keith12345.github.io/_posts/2019-01-25-Beergression.md

 ## Taking a look at how our variables correlate:
 While the entirety of engineered features is too many to show; see below some of the more significantly correlating features derived from style categories.
 Our target, `Brewery_Score`, is in the first column.
 Notice that few features correlate significantly to our target.
-Also, note the multicollinearity throughout the dataset which resulted in issues during the modeling process.
+Also, note that there is some multicollinearity throughout the dataset which resulted in issues during the modeling process.

 ![Style-Category_Correlations](/images/Reduced_Correlation_Heatmap.png "Heatmap of style category correlations to Brewery score, our target variable.")